bmunyoki/instagram/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Benjamin Munyoki via [munyokibenjamin@gmail.com](mailto:munyokibenjamin@gmail.com).
+If you discover a security vulnerability within this package, please send an e-mail to Benjamin Munyoki via [munyokibenjamin@gmail.com](mailto:munyokibenjamin@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).